eraofchaos/eraofchaos.github.io/units/Genie.md

 ---
 title: "Genie"
 permalink: /units/Genie/
-excerpt: "Magical Creatures who only exist to grant wishes to mortals.
+excerpt: "Units Magical Creatures who only exist to grant wishes to mortals.
 The magic to which they are confined is both a home and a prison."
 unitID: 605
 last_modified_at: 2020-12-01
 lang: en